DaveVoorhis/Rel/_Deployment/README.txt

 Rel -- An implementation of Date and Darwen's Tutorial D.

+Rel is a self-contained, complete, desktop database management system with a user-friendly graphical user interface, ideal for creating and maintaining personal, workgroup, and classroom databases.

+*** GETTING STARTED ***

 1. Download the file appropriate for your platform:

    Rel3.xxx.win32.win32.x86_64.zip      Windows 64 bit